richiekalalo19/classLaunch/README.md

 ## Limitations

 * **Linux Compatibility**
-    - Due to my lack of experience with Linux, the program is yet to be validated and tested to work properly in the Operating System.
+    - The program is yet to be validated and tested to work properly in the Operating System.

 * **Setup Dependencies**
-    - Due to my lack of experience with Unix and windows scripting languages, the program requires the user to manually install python 3 to run instead of detecting and resolving the dependency automatically.
+    - The program requires the user to manually install python 3 to run instead of detecting and resolving the dependency automatically.

 * **Incomplete Testing**
     - Sufficient testing, particularly regarding different types of .plist configurations, is yet to be done as of the current release.
 (07/01/2023)